The operationalization of data removal is one of the most pressing challenges today, and for a reason.

-Storage limitation principle only stipulates that personal data should be kept in a form that permits the identification of individuals for no longer than is necessary.
-Which leaves you as a creator of your own data retention policies.
+The storage limitation principle only stipulates that personal data should be kept in a form that permits the identification of individuals for no longer than is necessary, which leaves you as a creator of your own data retention policies.

 This is a real-life example of how a company can define data retention periods for:

 Data Removal and Personal Data Lifecycle

 Data retention starts when one of the following scenarios happens:

 - The initial purpose for data collection and processing has expired- usually, a product or services contract with an individual has expired, an insurance policy has expired or an individual stopped using a product or a service.

 - The direct action of the data subject – usually an opt-out, unsubscribe, or request for the right to be forgotten.

 Additionally, there can be a specified delay for data retention start, e.g., the beginning of the next fiscal year.